tusharseth1990/DMS/README.md

 Example: In the current project, I have used directory.path = src/main/resources

-So when we run both server and client, we need to upload a java properties file in the directory i.e. example.properties in src/main/resources folder to see the live working of the application.
+So when we run both server and client, we need to upload a single/ multiple java properties file in the directory i.e. example.properties in src/main/resources folder to see the live working of the application.

 # Sample Example Properties File (example.properties)
 config.name=example